 Priory opens first Wellbeing Centre in City of London

-During 2013/14 a report from the Office of National Statistics found that 15.2 million working days were lost to stress or depression in Great Britain – that’s almost 10 times as many days as were lost to migraines and headaches.
-And recent research we conducted found that 71% of the people we spoke to would worry about telling their employer if they had a mental health condition, for fear of getting a negative response.
+During 2013/14, a report from the Office of National Statistics found that 15.2 million working days were lost due to stress or depression in Great Britain – that’s almost 10 times as many days as were lost to migraines and headaches.
+And recent research that we conducted, found that 71% of the people we spoke to would worry about telling their employer if they had a mental health condition, for fear of getting a negative response.

-Priory Wellbeing Centres are a new initiative to provide greater access to treatments for anxiety, stress, depression and addictions to those who live and work in towns and cities.
-The Priory Wellbeing Centre in Fenchurch Street comes in response to a growing demand by employees and large UK corporates for more – and better - mental health services in the heart of the capital.
+Priory Wellbeing Centres are a new initiative to provide greater access to treatment for anxiety, stress, depression and addictions to those who live and work in towns and cities.
+Priory Wellbeing Centre Fenchurch Street comes in response to a growing demand by employees and large UK corporates for more – and better - mental health services in the heart of the capital.

 Mental health stigma: does it still exist?

 Tom Riall, Chief Executive of the Priory Group, explains: “Mental illness is one of the scourges of modern society, and too many people suffer in silence because of the taboo that is still associated with such a condition.”

 Conservative MP and mental health campaigner, Charles Walker agrees: “Despite the welcome progress in tackling stigma, mental illness is still seen in too many quarters as something that polite company doesn't really want to talk about, or get close to.

 “It's still perhaps seen as a weakness, the sort of 'pull yourself together' mentality, but it's not a weakness.
 For too long, mental health has been a poor relation of healthcare, but there is a genuine appetite for change.”

 Mr Walker added: “People with mental health problems often fly under the radar of doctors and mental health professionals, but even if you're able to work, and fulfil family responsibilities, mental health problems can have serious consequences.
 No-one should suffer in silence.”